If you run a small or medium-sized business, then you will need a merchant account in order to accept payments by credit or debit card.

 Why are merchant accounts important?

-If you run a small or medium-sized business, then you will need a merchant account in order to accept payments by credit or debit card.
 A merchant account is not like a business bank account, they are two separate things.
 Without a merchant account, your business will not be able to process card payments.

 A merchant account holds details of the transaction and the money from customers in an account.
 This information is then routed to the relevant card association, such as Visa or Mastercard.
 The card association then forwards the transaction details to the issuing bank.
 If there are enough funds in the account associated with the card, then the transaction will be approved.